Back to Posts

 Vermont's S.197 created an AI commission for policy development, and Act 89 addresses AI in insurance underwriting.

-Virginia established an AI advisory council through HB 2360 and incorporated AI protections into its Consumer Data Protection Act.
+Virginia established an AI advisory council through HB 2360, incorporated AI protections into its Consumer Data Protection Act, and created a "regulatory reduction pilot" for AI governance.

 Connecticut enacted SB 1103 regulating insurance AI use and SB 2 for generative AI in education.